 On December 8, 2014, the plaintiff filed a second complaint against Russell, expanding his subadviser claims to include excessive administrative fees.
 These two cases were consolidated on March 10, 2015.

 After a period for discovery, Russell filed a motion for summary judgment in June 2016.
 The Court granted Russell's motion regarding the plaintiff's claims involving board independence, economies of scale, and comparative fees.
 On November 15, 2016, the Court denied the defendants' motion for summary judgment regarding the other Gartenberg factors, including profitability, nature and quality of services, and fallout benefits.
-A trial is expected in March 2017.
+A trial was expected in the spring of 2017; however, the plaintiff voluntarily dismissed the case on March 3, 2017.